SeanParade/Capstone/docs/markdown/Project_Vision.md

 The following are the assumptions that have been made in relation to scope of the project.

 ##### In Scope
-The following items are in scope for this verion of the project:
+The following items are in scope for this version of the project:
 1. Order Functionality
 - Management Functionality
 - Analytics on orders and products
 - Production Functionality

-The following items are in scope for this version of the project:
-1. Order Functionality
-2. Management Functionality
-2.1.
-Analytics on orders and products
-3. Production Functionality

-1.
-  1.
-    1. 1.2.2Out of Scope
+##### Out Of Scope
 The following items are out of scope for this version of the project:
 1. Inventory management
 2. Coordination with other bakery locations